wradlib/wradlib/doc/source/gettingstarted.rst

 4. georeferencing
 """""""""""""""""
-Projections, which are the main part of georeferencing are handled by the pyproj package
+Projections, which are the main part of georeferencing are handled by the gdal package

-``$ sudo apt-get install python-pyproj``
+``$ sudo apt-get install python-gdal``

 5. wradlib
 """"""""""